murisi/L2/README.md

 There are [9 language primitives](#primitive-expressions) and for each one of them I describe their syntax, what exactly they do in English, the i386 assembly they translate into, and an example usage of them.
 Following this comes a brief description of [L2's internal representation and the 9 functions (loosely speaking) that manipulate it](#internal-representation).
 After that comes a description of how [a non-primitive L2 expression](#expression) is compiled.
 The above descriptions take about 8 pages and are essentially a complete description of L2.

 This README ends with a [list of reductions](#reductions) that shows how some of C's constructs can be defined in terms of L2.
-More exotic things like coroutines, generators, and lambdas are possible using L2's continuations, but I have not documented these for I have not been able to motivate them.
-In a word, the key to achieving all of these is preventing a function's return, and thus the destruction of its stack-frame, by "continuing" out of it.
+I have also demonstrated [closures](#closures) to hint at hw more exotic things like coroutines and generators are possible using L2's continuations.

 * [Getting Started](#getting-started)
   * [Building L2](#building-l2)